mitsuba-renderer/drjit/src/python/docstr.rst

           :py:attr:`drjit.JitFlag.SymbolicCalls` and then either performs a
           symbolic or an evaluated call.

+        label (Optional[str]): An optional descriptive name.
+If specified, Dr.Jit will include this label in generated low-level IR, which can be helpful when debugging the compilation of large programs.

         *args (tuple): a variable-length list of positional arguments passed to the functions. :ref:`PyTrees <pytrees>` are supported.